 - A possible jail term.

 Need Professional Legal Help?
-Talk to a DUI Attorney in Boise
+Talk to a DUI Attorney

 Has your driver’s license been suspended for driving under the influence in Idaho?
-Don’t delay any longer; instead talk to Boise criminal defense lawyers.
+Don’t delay any longer; instead talk to criminal defense lawyers.
 The struggles and frustrations preventing your movement, coupled with the processes of applying for a provisional license, can be weighty.
 But thankfully, professional criminal defense lawyers can explain how the law applies to your case and advise on the best course of action.
 Book a free case review today.